kindlyfire/nci/SPECIFICATION.md

 ## Index item

-An index item consists of a title, a summary, a timestamp, and one or more URLs, encoded as an array.
+An index item consists of a title, a summary, a timestamp, and zero or more URLs, encoded as an array.
 In addition, it may contain tags after the URLs.

 ```json